sara-sabr/ITStrategy/presentations/en/jekyll.md

 ### Steps

--

 ### Troubleshooting

 - Nothing known at the moment.
-You probably should use a Mac.
+You probably should use a Mac in all aspects of your life. /s